-It was on March 1st, 1989 when a 74 year old prohibition was lifted off Iceland’s back.
-The infamous beer ban.
-On February 22nd – 24th 2018 KEX hostel hosts the 7th Beer Festival with some of the most exciting breweries both local and foreign.
+It was on March 1st, 1989 when a 74 year old prohibition was lifted off Iceland’s back; The infamous beer ban.
+KEX hostel hosts a celebratory Beer Festival with some of the most exciting breweries both local and foreign.

 TOURS TO LOOK INTO DOING IN FEBRUARY

 GO ON A GLACIER ADVENTURE